ChrisVN123/02476_mlops_exam/reports/README.md

 --- The diagram below illustrates the overall architecture of our system, encompassing both the developer and user perspectives.

 From the developer side, the project is hosted on GitHub, where brand new code and features are pushed to the repository.
-Upon each push, automated workflows are triggered via GitHub Actions to run tests and ensure code quality before merging changes into the main branch.
+Upon each push and pull request, automated workflows are triggered via GitHub Actions to run tests and ensure code quality before merging changes into the main branch.
 Model training is also a core aspect of the workflow, where we log metrics and parameters using Weights & Biases (Wandb).
 Wandb facilitates model versioning and artifact storage within our model registry.
 Similarly, the data used for training is version-controlled using DVC (Data Version Control), with key statistics automatically monitored and summarized in pull request comments through GitHub Actions.

 From the user side, the GitHub repository provides access to the project code and documentation and the possibility for suggesting changes to the code made by the developers .
 The Google Cloud Platform (GCP) plays a crucial role in hosting our latest trained model, storing associated data, and providing a Docker image for seamless deployment and use.
 This enables users to fetch the latest model, its dependencies, and datasets to integrate or utilize them in their own workflows.
 ![ProjectStructure](figures/ProjectStructure.png) ---